 All the portable projectors on this list have built-in speakers, but many out there don’t.
 Even then, the speakers are rarely impressive.
 If you want the best sound to pair with your projector, you will likely need external speakers.
 Many of the projectors on this list have Bluetooth connectivity to pair speakers wirelessly.
 If that doesn’t work, you can also plug speakers directly in through the headphone or AV jack.

 Pretty much every portable projector relies on LED lamps, which are far more efficient than traditional incandescent lamps.
 They can get brighter and last a lot longer.
 Most projector lamps are rated for at least 30,000 hours, which is more than enough for what they will be used for.

 The projectors on this list were chosen for their balance between image quality and the convenience of portability.
 We also looked at contrast ratio, battery capacity, and convenient connectivity.
 Every projector on this list has at least a 1000:1 contrast ratio, which is really the minimum for decent multimedia viewing.
-For projectors batteries, we looked for those with at least 2.5 hours of life, the length of a relatively long movie.
+For projector batteries, we looked for those with at least two and a half hours of life, the length of a relatively long movie.
 In terms of connectivity, we looked for devices with at least one HDMI port and supported wireless features like AirPlay and screen mirroring.
 We also kept the list narrowed to projectors with built-in speakers.
 You will want external speakers to get better sound for most of them, but the goal was to find portable projectors that worked right out of the box.

-- The best home theater projectors for 2020
+- The best ultra short throw projectors for 2023